-One of the best books about witches for a magical visit to modern-day London, Uk
+One of the most beautiful fiction books about witches for a magical visit to Romania and modern-day London, England.

 The Witch of Portobello is my favorite Coelho book and not only because it’s about witches.
 The story follows Athena’s life from her unfortunate circumstances of birth until her death.
 Her story starts in Romania, then moves to Beirut and eventually she ends up in London where she becomes a controversial spiritual leader.

 It’s easy to relate to Athena’s story because of her restless soul and her constant search for her best

 It’s a beautiful and magical story about how to truly accept ourselves and the power within us to feel free and happy.